How to watch Demon Slayer in order

-When Koyoharu Gotouge's original Demon Slayer manga debuted in 2016, it soon became a smash-hit, becoming the ninth bestselling manga series of all time, and spawning a hugely popular multimedia franchise.
+The Demon Slayer manga, created by Koyoharu Gotouge, debuted back in 2016 via Weekly Shōnen Jump.
+It quickly became a smash hit, becoming the ninth bestselling manga series of all time, and spawned a hugely popular franchise that continues to receive additional multimedia updates as the years go by.

-If you're new to the franchise, it may be reassuring to learn that you don't technically have to watch every single instalment.
 Like many anime franchises, the Demon Slayer canon includes compilation movies that recap material we've already seen in the main show.
-It can get a little confusing, so if you're looking for an efficient guide to the anime's viewing order, we've got you covered.
+So, if you're short on time or want to get to the meat of things, you can.

-Beginning its first 26-episode season in 2019, the Demon Slayer: Kimetsu no Yaiba anime franchise now includes four seasons of TV and two spin-off films - with three more movies on the way.
+Beginning its first 26-episode season in 2019, the Demon Slayer: Kimetsu no Yaiba anime franchise now includes four seasons of TV and two spin-off films - with three more movies (the first releasing in July) on the way.

 Here's the best way to watch the full series in order:

-However, there are also other potential ways to experience Demon Slayer.
+Again, don't fret if that seems like a lot: there are other ways to experience Demon Slayer.

 All newcomers should start by watching season 1, but after that, you have different options for how to continue.
 For instance, season 2 is split into two story arcs: the Mugen Train Arc and the Entertainment District Arc.

 The franchise's first feature-length movie, Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train, covers the same story as the first half of Demon Slayer season 2.
-It actually arrived first, and then the TV series recapped the same story with some new material thrown in.
-So if you prefer, you can just watch the movie and skip that part of the TV adaptation.
+It actually arrived first, and then the TV series recapped the same story, incorporating some new material.
+So if you prefer, you can watch the movie and skip that part of the TV adaptation.

 The next film, Demon Slayer: Kimetsu no Yaiba – To the Swordsmith Village, covers the final two episodes of season 2, and the premiere episode of season 3.
-So there's some more overlap there as well.
+So there's also some overlap there.

 After that, season 3 adapts the Swordsmith Village arc from the manga, followed by the Hashira Training arc in season 4.

-The manga's epic Infinity Castle arc will then follow in the upcoming trilogy of new movies.
+The manga's epic Infinity Castle arc will then follow in the upcoming trilogy of new movies, the first of which will release in Japan on 18th July and then in the UK on 12th September.

 Where to watch Demon Slayer in the UK